 290. Regular Session.
-Microsociologies: Cognitive and Affective Processes in Groups and Institutions
+Microsociologies: Cognitive and Affective Processes in Groups and Institutions Palmer House Hilton, Kimball, Third Floor

-Session Organizer: Dawn T. Robinson, University of Georgia Presider: Kimberly Brooke Rogers, Mount Holyoke College The Cognitive Grounding of Institutions and Words in New
+Session Organizer: Dawn T. Robinson, University of Georgia Presider: Kimberly Brooke Rogers, Mount Holyoke College The Cornitive Grounding of Institutions and Words in New

-- Institutionalism.
-Jan Goldenstein, Sebastian Händschke, and Peter Walgenbach, Friedrich-Schiller-University Jena - The Good, the Bad and the Mobilized.
+The Cognitive Grounding of Institutions and Words in New Institutionalism.
+Jan Goldenstein, Sebastian Händschke, and Peter Walgenbach, Friedrich-Schiller-University Jena

+The Good, the Bad and the Mobilized.
 Kelly Bergstrand, University of Arizona